OOPSpam/blog/_posts/2025-07-03-how-to-stop-fake-orders-in-shopify.md

   }
   ```

-> Be sure to update `secrets.MyOOPSpamAPIKey` to match the name of your secret.
+> Make sure to update `secrets.MyOOPSpamAPIKey` to match the name of your secret.
 In this example, we’re blocking Russia and only allowing orders from Italy and the USA.
 If you use `allowedCountries`, you don’t need to specify `blockedCountries`—any country not listed will be blocked automatically.
 For instance, if you only sell in the USA, set `allowedCountries` to `["us"]` and all other countries will be restricted.

 To make the API response easier to use in the next steps, add a **‘Run code’** action with the following JavaScript to extract the `Score` from the response body: